warszawskie-kroje/cyrulik/README.md

 ### Cyrulik

-“Cyrulik” origins from multiple sources.
+“Cyrulik” origins from multiple sources – the name is an oldschool name for barber – who would also do some simple medical practices.
 First of all, the lettering on post-war electrical boxes and mechanical devices around the streets of Warsaw.
 Next inspiration was a pre-war headline display typeface called “Cyklop”, mostly used in newspapers in italic style.
 The next inspiration is the lettering used in a newspaper called “Cyrulik Warszawski” pre and inter war magazine.
 The font design combines a strong and sturdy form with delicate and brush-like details, looking around for the contemporary character of Warsaw.
 Cyrulik comes in 4 distinct styles:

 - Cyrulik Sharp
 - Cyrulik Sharp Bold